by Michael Bundy

 unfettered way that only kids have.
 The result of which you can see for yourself.

-Finally we planted a lovely and quite Seussian looking Japanese maple in the courtyard planter with each child grabbing a handful of soil and helping to plant the tree.
-The final touch was the placing of a brick on the planter wall which read UNLESS.
+child grabbing a handful of soil and helping to plant the tree.
+The final touch

-The nighttime opening was well attended and we raised $200 for the Audubon Society.
-All and all a very special day in Santa Fe.
+well attended and we raised $200 for the Audubon Society.
+All and all a very special